abw/badger-filesystem-js/website/dirpath.md

 ]);
 ```

-If you specify a directory path (i.e. not starting with a leading slash) then
+If you specify a relative directory path (i.e. not starting with a leading
-it is assumed to be relative to the current working directory.
+slash) then it is assumed to be relative to the current working directory.

 You can also provide absolute paths to directories.